Bringing consistency and scalability for a payment system

 Efí bank is an online payment intermediary that offers billing solutions through bills, payment slips and credit cards.

-Also offering services such as Pix, API, Open Finance, Receipt Management, Billing, API Pix and Technology for business management.
+Also offering services such as Pix, API, Open Finance, Receipt Management, Billing, API Pix, and Technology for business management.

 Problem statement